 After garlic is harvested it needs to be cured, and curing takes time.
-During the process of curing, the energy from the leaves goes into the bulbs as they dry.
-We leave the roots attached to the bulbs as they have a moderating effect on the drying rate.
 If you try to speed up the process of preserving garlic, by for example leaving it in direct sunlight, you can destroy your garlic crop.
 So we wait.

 You can of course eat garlic at any stage of its development – baby garlic and scapes are both wonderful and uncured garlic has a juicy, fresh taste.
 But curing is essential to its longevity in the pantry.
 We also believe that the flavors develop and mature, like fine wine.
 In cured garlic, you can distinguish among the different flavors of garlic varieties.
 All varieties of garlic when eaten fresh at harvest have a similar, young taste – like that of beaujolais nouveau.